Looking for a delicious and healthy vegetarian penne pasta recipe? Look no further than this creamy veggie penne dish!

 Plus, with the added bonus of being vegetarian, it’s a great way to get in your daily dose of veggies and fiber.
 Keep reading to find out how to make it.

-This vegetarian baked penne pasta recipe is nutritious and healthy, and packs a flavor that you will just love.
+This veggie penne pasta recipe is nutritious and healthy, and it packs a flavor that you will just love.

 Nothing says comfort food quite like a plate of mac and cheese.
-The dish is rich and filling but loaded with items that are no-nos on a vegetarian or low calorie diet.
+The only problem is that the normal recipe it is loaded with items that are items not allowed on a vegetarian or low calorie diet.

 Never fear, though.
 With the substitutes in my recipe, you can enjoy the flavors of this satisfying dish without the ingredients that a traditional mac and cheese recipe usually asks for.

 My food swaps ensure that this dish is low in both fat and calories, so it works for those trying to lose weight, as well as for vegetarians.Some of the links below are affiliate links.
 I earn a small commission, at no extra cost to you if you purchase through an affiliate link.

 How to make cheesy penne pasta

 I am trying to eat less fat and refined carbohydrates for better health, so I needed to make some adjustments to a normal cheesy pasta recipe.

 My family and I are also having more meatless Mondays, so I had to use some substitutes to make the dish suitable for vegetarians.